nonta1234/terraining-heightmap-generator/README.md

 ## Customize map image panel

 - Download map images by customizing style, zoom level, and image size.

+> [!NOTE]
-*† Depending on the configuration, many API requests may occur, so you'll need a Mapbox access token.*
+> Depending on the configuration, many API requests may occur, so you'll need a Mapbox access token.
+Get a Mapbox token and input it.
+Once you've done that, click the IMG button to select.

 ## ToDo